nikiibayat/TCP-over-UDP/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system. project-jdk-name="1.8" project-jdk-type="JavaSDK"
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-This project is implemented in JAVA, therefore, in order to run the codes, you need to have JAVA installed on your computer.
+This project is implemented in JAVA, therefore, in order to run the codes, you need to have JAVA installed on your computer.<br />
+project-jdk-name="1.8" <br />
+project-jdk-type="JavaSDK" <br />

 ### Running the tests